Lora Real

 Southern Mealy Amazon (Mealy Parrot)

 Habitat: The Southern Mealy Amazon prefers lowland tropical rainforests, but they can also be found in savannas, wetlands, and lightly wooded areas.
-They are commonly found in the Amazon Basin, especially in regions like Caquetá, Putumayo, and parts of Guaviare and Vaupés.
+They are found in the Amazon Basin in regions of Caquetá, Putumayo, and parts of Guaviare and Vaupés.

 Behavior: Highly social and often observed in small to large flocks, which can increase in size during feeding.
 Known for loud and raucous vocalizations, which they use for communication with their flock members.
 Mainly herbivorous, feeding on fruits, seeds, nuts, and flowers.
 They are skilled foragers and often search for food in the canopy.